Are you considering a divorce in Illinois? If so, it's helpful to have a basic understanding of the process before beginning the legal proceedings.

 After the petition gets filed, the filing party (the "petitioner" or "plaintiff") is responsible for formally "serving" it on the other spouse (the "defendant" or "respondent").
 This presentation and hand-delivery are proof for the court that both parties are aware of the case and were notified with sufficient time to prepare.
 Often, a full-time process server or a sheriff will be the one completing the service of process rather than the filing spouse.

 Once the spouse who received the petition is formally served with a copy, they have the opportunity and responsibility to file a legal document known as a "response" with the court.
 This filing triggers the case to proceed.

 Divorces often result in one party being expected to make "support" payments to their spouse, children, or both to help all family members maintain the lifestyles they were accustomed to before the divorce.

 In some situations when spouses are not living together after filing for divorce, their judge can order temporary support payments that the supporting party must pay at least until the divorce is finalized, and the parties can agree upon more permanent payment terms.

 Step 5: Financial Investigation and Negotiation

-This step, commonly known as “discovery” in the legal field, is typically where the parties spend most of their time during their divorce proceeding.
+This step, commonly known as "discovery" in the legal field, is typically where the parties spend most of their time during their divorce proceedings.
 During discovery, each party must review financial disclosures, estimate asset values, and negotiate settlement amounts.

 Discovery is also the phase where parties may request depositions and issue subpoenas.